ibpsa/project1-boptest/docs/DesReqGui/source/testcasedev.rst

 data contained in the csv file.
 These header rows can be indicated by starting the row with the character "#".

+5. The columns of data can indicate "NA" under the appropriate column name if that data is not utilized in the emulator (e.g. under PriceBiomassPower if no Biomass power is used).

 Two python modules are developed to generate and handle the data, these are the Data_Generator and the Data_Manager modules, respectively.